harp-tech/protocol/Device.md

 ## Device Interface

 All Device functionality, including device configuration, SHOULD be provided to the Controller using the [Harp Binary Protocol](BinaryProtocol-8bit.md), and documented using a standardized Device Interface.
-The Device Interface is described by a collection of hardware registers.
-Each register is defined by a unique memory location, which can be accessed for reading and writing.
+The Device Interface is described by a collection of hardware registers defined by a unique memory location.
 These memory locations are often tied to hardware-related functionality, such that changing the value of the register directly changes the operation of the Device.

 For example, a register can be used to configure device properties such as sampling frequency, operation mode, input / output routing, and other device-specific parameters.
 A register can also be used to control specific functionality, such as toggling digital output lines, starting and stopping pulse trains, or moving a motor.